Best 11 Passwordless Authentication Solutions For Business (2026)

 RSA SecurID Logo

 RSA SecurID is an adaptive MFA platform built for large enterprises with strict compliance requirements.
-We think the risk engine is the core strength here: it analyses over 100 behavioural and contextual indicators per login attempt, making authentication decisions based on real-time threat signals rather than static rules.
+We think the risk engine is the core strength here: it analyzes over 100 behavioral and contextual indicators per login attempt, making authentication decisions based on real-time threat signals rather than static rules.

 Long-term customers praise RSA SecurID for reliability.
 Teams running it for years report consistent uptime and strong technical support.
 The platform earns trust in high-security environments where MFA failure isn’t an option.
 The trade-offs are well documented.
 Hardware tokens add logistical overhead: they get lost, replacement costs add up, and carrying a physical device frustrates some users.
 Licensing and ongoing maintenance costs also run higher than cloud-native alternatives in this space.

 We think RSA SecurID fits enterprises where compliance mandates drive authentication decisions and risk-based intelligence justifies the investment.
 The 100+ indicator risk engine gives your security team visibility that simpler MFA tools can’t match.
-Organisations in finance, government, and critical infrastructure get the most value.
-If your team prioritises low-cost, fast-deploy MFA with a modern push-first experience, lighter platforms will serve you better.
+Organizations in finance, government, and critical infrastructure get the most value.
+If your team prioritizes low-cost, fast-deploy MFA with a modern push-first experience, lighter platforms will serve you better.

 Strengths